This is the most important resource you need for planning any sort of road trip.

 Reusable Coffee Mugs

 Do the environmentally friendly thing and cut our plastic cup waste on your road trips.
-If you love your hot beverages, BYO it!
+If you love your hot beverages for the taste of keeping alert, BYO it!
 Just check though; some coffee travel mugs come with handles that may not fit in a car beverage holder.

 Snacks, Snacks, and More Snacks